What is a digital object identifier (DOI)?

 Example: Smith JA.
 Exploring the dynamics of online learning.
 Journal of Educational Research.
 2020;45(3):123–135.
 DOI: 10.1234/educ.2020.6789.

-These resources can help researchers find, manage and cite digital content reliably, leveraging the benefits of DOIs across various disciplines and research outputs.
+Several resources can help researchers find, manage and cite digital content reliably:

 DOIs are commonly used for a variety of scholarly and professional sources.
 The primary types of sources that typically have DOIs include: